michaelpb/modulo/README.md

 Full getting started guide on Modulo's website: <https://modulojs.org/start.html>

-Modulo is a small framework for creating custom Web Components, reusable snippets of HTML, CSS, and JavaScript that create new HTML-like tags that can be used and reused anywhere on your site.
-Under the hood, it uses a subset of the [customElements API](https://caniuse.com/custom-elementsv1).
+Modulo is a small framework for creating custom Web Components: Reusable snippets of HTML, CSS, and JavaScript that create new HTML-like tags that can be used and reused anywhere on your site.
+Under the hood, it uses a widely compatible subset of the [customElements API](https://caniuse.com/custom-elementsv1).
 To get started with creating a custom component, do the following 3 steps:

 1. Download [src/Modulo.js](https://github.com/michaelpb/modulo/blob/main/src/Modulo.js)
 (the single file that contains all of Modulo) to